danielpclark/arel_cr/CONTRIBUTING.md

 #### Write Tests

-Try to write a test that reproduces the problem you're trying to fix or describes a feature that you want to build.
+Try to write a test that reproduces the problem you"re trying to fix or describes a feature that you want to build.
 Add to [test](test).

 We definitely appreciate pull requests that highlight or reproduce a problem, even without a fix.